-- 91. All students will become a member of the Student Union on completion of registration and to facilitate this your name and University email will be provided to the Students Union. - 92.
+- 92. All students become a member of the Student Union on completion of registration and to facilitate this your name and University email will be provided to the Students Union. - 93.
 In accordance with the provisions of the Education Act 1994 Part II, you have the right to opt out of Union membership, and you will not be unfairly disadvantaged in accessing services if you do opt out.
-If you wish to exercise this right you should inform the SU President by writing to president@nchsu.org.
-Further information on the Students' Union and services offered can be found here.
+If you wish to exercise this right you should inform the SU President by writing to president@su.nulondon.ac.uk.
+Further information about the Students' Union and services offered can be found here.